Updated February 2020

 Example total: £644.00 (excluding the cost of the medical)

 Once you have successfully obtained a PCO driver’s licence you can then contact PCO licensed private hire operators for work.
 You would then either need to provide your own PCO registered vehicle or use one from the operator’s car fleet.
 This would largely depend on your own circumstances and preferences.
 Many drivers would prefer to buy and licence their own vehicle, as this gives them greater flexibility and a greater potential but you may prefer to use a fleet vehicle before you commit to purchasing your own car.

 Becoming an iChauffeur driver

-- A Transport for London licensed vehicle (usually under two year’s old)
+- A Transport for London licensed vehicle (usually under three years old)

 - If required, a copy of the MOT

 - A smart suit, dark shoes, shirt and tie.